colinminini/RL_Tetris_Project/Readme.md

   evaluation scripts default to `DQN_scripts/checkpoints/`; override with `--save-path` and `--model-path` to use the existing `checkpoints/` folder.
 - `Tetris_RL_script_runner.ipynb` shows an end-to-end workflow.

-## Results

-- The agent scores
-  ~40k on average over 10 episodes with a standard deviation of ~17k.
-- This is about 100x higher than the greedy baseline.
-- More compute improves performance; as the policy improves, evaluation runs take longer.